C2SM/git-course/advanced/slides/slides.md

 # Questions?
 Comments?

 <!--
-- Leave this up for the remaining time
+- Leave this slide up for the remaining time
-- Before opening the floor, close the loop:
-  - Mention the feedback form
-  - Slides and exercises stay available
-  - They can open an issue on the course repo if they find a mistake - a nice application of what they just learned
+- Before opening the floor: mention the feedback form, note that slides and exercises stay available, and that mistakes can be reported as an issue on the course repo
-- If the room is quiet, seed it with a question of our own:
-  - Which tool from today do they expect to use first?
-  - Does their group already have a review convention?
+- If the room is quiet, prompt with a question: which tool from today they expect to use first, or whether their group already has a review convention
-  - That usually gets the discussion started
-- Thank them, mention the next course in the series if the date is known -->
+- Thank the participants and mention the next course in the series, if known -->